Updated April 10, 2023

-The following article provides an outline for Mercurial vs Git.
+The following article provides an outline for Mercurial vs, Git.
 The mercurial is an open-source version control tool that is used for version management of the software.
 The mercurial tool supports various operating system like Linux, Windows, MAC and many more.
-The tool is preferred when the size of team is smaller and there is requirement that no conflicts is there in application.
-The git is also another open-source version management tool that is used for sharing the project, modify the project.
+The tool is preferred when the team’s size is smaller, and there is a requirement that no conflicts are there in the application.
+The git is another open-source version management tool used for sharing the project and modifying the project.
 The git platform is accessible using the official website GitHub.
-This platform is mostly preferred when there is requirement of large team and working in an organization.
+This platform is mostly preferred when there is a large team requirement and working in an organization.

 Head to Head Comparison Between Mercurial vs Git(Infographics)

 Below are the top 7 differences between Mercurial and Git:

 Let us discuss some of the major key differences between Mercurial and Git:

 - One of the major difference between the Mercurial tool and the Git tool is the ease of use of the tool.
 The mercurial tool is a comparatively easy to use tool compared to the Git tool.
 The less experience can also easily use the mercurial tool, but the Git tool needs a proper experienced user to use.
 The user can learn the Mercurial tool features more easily and learn to use the tool much easier than the Git tool.

 - The other major difference between Git and Mercurial tool is flexibility.
 The Git tool is more flexible compared to the Mercurial tool.
 There are many features offered by the Git tool that is not present in the Mercurial tool.
 The Git tool is also more powerful when it is compared to the Mercurial tool.
 The Git tool offers a low-level command to the user; however, this functionality is not present in the Mercurial tool, and many features are hidden in the Mercurial tool by default.